gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 **Finding Lane Lines on the Road**
 The goals / steps of this project were the following:
 * Make a pipeline that finds lane lines on the road
-* Use that pipeline to mark lanes on a video of a car being driven
+* Use that pipeline to mark road lanes in a video stream

 [//]: # (Image References)